7 Facts from our GenePlaza Review

 How Does GenePlaza Work?

 Before we dive in the full review of the apps, let’s overview the available services.
-Once the genetic data has been generated or uploaded, there are currently 20 analysis apps available (as of January 2022).
-Their cost is between $4 and $38.
+Once the genetic data has been generated or uploaded, there are currently 20 analysis apps available (as of July 2022).
+Their costs range between $4 and $38.
 Users who order DNA tests get a $6 credit towards app purchases.

-The apps do not provide one comprehensive report, but are instead comprised of various trait-level tests.
-Here’s the list of the apps in case you want to explore them. following:
+The apps do not provide one comprehensive report but instead consist of various trait-level tests.
+Here’s the list of the apps available at the store:

 - SAPDA: Infers your ancestry.
 Uses a pool of data from other populations to remove confounding genetic mutations for a more accurate result.